Obarun/66/doc/66-frontend.md

 # Section [Main]

 This section is *mandatory* and **must be declared first**.
-Its keys fall into five groups: identity, dependencies, supervision policy, permissions & files, and standard I/O. A sixth group — the event *source* keys — applies only when [`Type = event`](#type).
+Its keys fall into four groups: identity, dependencies, supervision policy, and permissions & files.
+A fifth group — the event *source* keys — applies only when [`Type = event`](#type).

 ## Identity